Mexican president passes coronavirus buck to allies, rivals, business

-MEXICO CITY, March 21 (Reuters) - As Mexico scrambles to contain the coronavirus outbreak, many initiatives aimed at tempering the threat have come not from the president, but lesser officials, businesses and ordinary people.
+MEXICO CITY (Reuters) - As Mexico scrambles to contain the coronavirus outbreak, many initiatives aimed at tempering the threat have come not from the president, but lesser officials, businesses and ordinary people.

 Mexico’s peso has plunged to record lows against the dollar and analysts expect the economy to suffer a major hit.